CSharperMantle/CSharperMantle.github.io/_posts/2025-02-05-achilles-s-heel-of-nushell.md

 }
 ```

 The Nushell pros rationalize this as being [gradually typed](https://www.nushell.sh/lang-guide/chapters/types/00_types_overview.html).
 A mix of statically-typed and dynamically-typed values makes up the Nushell language.
 But it just defers the problem to run time.
-Allowing this compromise to exist is just like admitting defeat to bugs, a regression both to its functional syntax and today's trends of fast-failing.
+Allowing this compromise to exist is just like admitting defeat to bugs, a regression in terms of both its functional semantics and today's trends of fast-failing.

 In a nutshell, the inability to designate user-specialized types is the Achilles's heel of Nushell.
 If you seek a purely functional experience in Nushell, you'd better learn to coexist with some jarring `any`.